zlcoburn/k2-improvements/features/cartographer/SETUP.md

 ## Print Mount and spacers for K2

-The mount and spacers required for the cartographer installation have been provided by stranula, and recommended to be printed at a minimum in PETG, but ABS, ASA or any other high glass transition temp filament is recommended.
+The mount and spacers required for the cartographer installation have been provided by stranula, [here](https://www.printables.com/model/1198696-k2-plus-cartographer-mount-shroud-and-spacers).
+We recommend printing these at a minimum in PETG, but ABS, ASA or any other high glass transition temp filament is preferred.

-The files are provided in the desired printing oritentation, use a setting that you are comfortable with for functional parts with reasonable tolerances
+The files are provided in the desired printing orientation, use a setting that you are comfortable with for functional parts with reasonable tolerances

 ## Calibration